openstack-archive/tripleo-incubator/notes.md

 * Start the instance and log in via the console.
 (The instance is called 'bootstrap').
- - install openssh if you want to ssh in from your host.
-Do not install other network services such as DNS.
  - If you installed ssh you probably want to ssh-copy-id your ssh public key in at this point.
  - If you don't copy your SSH id in, you will still need to ensure that